sigp/lighthouse/book/src/builders.md

 ```
 lighthouse vc --builder-boost-factor <INTEGER>
 ```
-With the `--builder-boost-factor` flag, a percentage multiplier to apply to the builder's payload value when choosing between a builder payload header and payload from the paired execution node.
+With the `--builder-boost-factor` flag, a percentage multiplier is applied to the builder's payload value when choosing between a builder payload header and payload from the paired execution node.

 In order to configure whether a validator queries for blinded blocks check out [this section.](#validator-client-configuration)